mlops-project-group27/MLOps_project/reports/README.md

 >
 > Answer:

-We did manage to train the model fully in Compute Engine.
-Specifically, in the Virtual Machine we created, we ran the process to train the model, as we did locally.
-We did not use a specialized model training infrastracture, but rather the general infrastructure the Virtual Machine offers.
+We did manage to train the model fully in **Compute Engine**.
+Specifically, in the **Virtual Machine** we created, we ran the process to train the model, as we did locally.
+We did not use a specialized model training infrastructure, but rather the general infrastructure the **Virtual Machine** offers.
 We chose this approach because we wanted to use cloud infrastructure in general (cloud offered resources, networking, experimenting with how a cloud project works), not specifically for the model training but for the entire application.
-Thus it was the approach that offered what we needed, in a broad aspect, not trictly related to the model.
+Thus, it was the approach that offered what we needed, in a broad aspect, not strictly related to the model.

 ## Deployment